 Hematological Effects of Curcumin Supplementation in Escherichia coli–Infected Broiler Chickens

+The Effect of Curcumin Supplementation in Escherichia coli–Infected Broiler Chickens on blood parameter or Haematological indices.

 Abstract

-This study was about curcumin and how it affects the blood of broiler chickens with Escherichia coli.
-The researchers took ninety broiler chickens.
-Split them into six groups.
+This study was to find out the effect of curcumin on blood parameters of broiler chickens affected with Escherichia coli.
+Ninety broiler chickens were used for the study.
+The birds wer were grouped into six .
 The first group, which is Group I was a group with no problems.
 Group II was the group that had Escherichia coli infection.
 Groups III and IV of broiler chickens got curcumin to prevent and treat Escherichia coli infection.
 They got curcumin at two doses, which were 200 milligrams per kilogram of food and 400 milligrams, per kilogram of food.
 Group V of broiler chickens got an antibiotic the antibiotic was called cephalexin.
 Group VI was the group that only got curcumin to see what it does on its own.
 We observed significant changes in mean corpuscular volume (MCV), mean corpuscular hemoglobin (MCH), total erythrocyte count (TEC), and total leukocyte count (TLC) in the groups challenged by E. coli compared to the controls.
 Curcumin treatment helped improve these blood parameters, showing its protective effect against changes caused by E. coli infection.

 Keywords: Curcumin, blood, MCV, MCH and infection